-• University of Maryland Health Partners denies covering a service ordered or prescribed by the member's provider.
-The reasons a service might be denied include:

-- The treatment is not needed for the member's condition, or would not help you in diagnosing the member's condition. - o Another more effective service could be provided instead. - The service could be offered in a more appropriate setting, such as a provider's office instead of the hospital. - University of Maryland Health Partners limits, reduces, suspends, or stops a service that a member is already receiving.
-For example: - The member has been getting physical therapy for a hip injury and he/she has reached the frequency of physical therapy visits allowed. - The member has been prescribed a medication, it runs out, and he/she does not receive any more refills for the medication. - University of Maryland Health Partners denies all or part of payment for a service a member has received. - University of Maryland Health Partners fails to provide services in a timely manner, as defined by the Department (for example, it takes too long to authorize a service a member or his/her provider requested). - University of Maryland Health Partners denies a member's request to speed up (or expedite) the resolution about a medical issue.
+- CareFirst BlueCross BlueShield Community Health Plan Maryland denies covering a service ordered or prescribed by the member's provider.
+The reasons a service might be denied include: - The treatment is not needed for the member's condition, or would not help you in diagnosing the member's condition. - o Another more effective service could be provided instead. - The service could be offered in a more appropriate setting, such as a provider's office instead of the hospital. - CareFirst BlueCross BlueShield Community Health Plan Maryland limits, reduces, suspends, or stops a service that a member is already receiving.
+For example: - The member has been getting physical therapy for a hip injury and he/she has reached the frequency of physical therapy visits allowed. - The member has been prescribed a medication, it runs out, and he/she does not receive any more refills for the medication. - CareFirst BlueCross BlueShield Community Health Plan Maryland denies all or part of payment for a service a member has received, and the denial was not related to the claim being "clean." - CareFirst BlueCross BlueShield Community Health Plan Maryland fails to provide services in a timely manner, as defined by the Department (for example, it takes too long to authorize a service a member or his/her provider requested). - CareFirst BlueCross BlueShield Community Health Plan Maryland denies a member's request to speed up (or expedite) the resolution about a medical issue.